steAz/CarsAndEnginesDB-EntityFramework/README.md

-# App in WPF which changes structure of files on hard disk
+# App in WPF which represents data base in Entityframework to keep cars and its engines